 No products in the cart.

-Exam Prep: CA Appellate Law Specialist Exam (Civil) (CA)(Recording in 2017)
+Exam Prep: Appellate Law Certified Legal Specialist Exam (Civil) (CA)(Recorded in 2017)

 Audio program! (check our CLE Programs page for live versions)

-The CA Bar Appellate Law Specialist Exam is given every other year in odd years and the next exam is Tuesday, Oct.
-24, 2017.
+The CA Bar Appellate Law Specialist Exam is given every other year in odd years.
+This program was recorded in 2017.
 Here is your chance to study for the CA Appellate Law Specialist Exam with guidance from Certified Legal Specialists and former Commissioners who wrote and graded the exam in Appellate Law.

 At this program you will get a thorough overview of the critical areas of civil appellate law and a jump start on your study routine.
 This carefully planned program will give you tips on how to take the exam, what to expect on exam day and how to study for it.
 We will have a practice essay session with at least two questions found in the Bar’s sample packet, that will conclude with issue spotting and a review of how you could have best answered those questions.

 By taking this course you can eliminate the stress that goes with the unknown when preparing for an exam and you can get guidance and subject matter review from those that have taken the exam previously (including those who just took it in 2015).

 This course is for the Civil Appellate Law exam.